Other places to find legal help and information:

 - D-SNAP - D-SNAP gives food assistance to low income households with food loss or damage caused by a natural disaster.

-- Tax Relief for Hurricane Irma Victims - The IRS is now offering expanded relief to any are designated by FEMA.
+- Tax Relief for Hurricane Irma Victims - The IRS expanded relief to any area designated by FEMA.

 - Fannie Mae - Fannie Mae announced loan assistance for victims of Hurricane Irma.